Skip to content

 Rent vs buy reality?

-Long-term property: buying typically wins due to historic 3-5% appreciation + CGT exemption (principal residence).
+Long-term property: buying produces a lower net cost than renting in the inputs tested due to historic 3-5% appreciation and CGT exemption on the principal residence.
 Short-term (under 5 years): renting often wins (transaction costs eat appreciation).
 Variable by region: buying questionable last 5 years (prices stagnant), Northern cities still strong appreciation.

 Hidden costs of buying?